 Iterate over all the unordered triplets and add xor of each to the sum.

-- An important point to observe is that xor is independent over all the bits.
+- An important point to observe is that xor is independent of all the bits.
 So we can do the required computation over each bit individually.

 - Let’s consider the k’th bit of all the array elements.
-If the number of unoredered triplets whose k’th bit xor to 1 be C, we can simply add C * 2k to the answer.
-Let the number of elements whose k’th bit is 1 be X and whose k’th bit is 0 be Y. Then to find the unordered triplets whose k’th bits xor to 1 can be formed using two cases:
+If the number of unordered triplets is k’th bit xor 1 be C, we can simply add C * 2k to the answer.
+Let the number of elements whose k’th bit is 1 be X and whose k’th bit is 0 be Y. Then find the unordered triplets whose k’th bits xor to 1 can be formed using two cases:

-- Only one of the three elements have k’th bit 1.
+- Only one of the three elements has k’th bit 1.

 - All three of them have k’th bit 1.

-- Number of ways to select 3 element having k’th bit 1 =
+- Number of ways to select 3 elements having k’th bit 1 =

 - Number of ways to select 1 element with k’th bit 1 and rest with 0 =

-- We will use nCr mod p to compute the combinotorial function values.
+- We will use nCr mod p to compute the combinatorial function values.

 Below is the implementation of the above approach.